 Explain Fatigue in details

-By fatigue, we mean that state of an organism when it becomes difficult / impossible to continue a physical/ mental activity which it has bear performing for some time i.e. the organism is exhausted & requires rest.
+Fatigue means that state of an organism when it becomes difficult or impossible to continue a physical or mental activity which it has bear performing for some time i.e. the organism is exhausted & requires rest.

 In the state of fatigue, the output is diminished or the quality is impaired or both are affected.
 Thus, it is the condition of lowered efficiency due to expenditure of energy.

 “A decrease in the function or efficiency as a result of activity”.

 Boring and others: Fatigue is best defined as “Reduction is efficiency resulting from continuous work”.

 Drever: Fatigue diminished productivity, efficiency or ability to carry on work because of previous expenditure of energy in doing work”.

 If we work continuously, we are unable to concentrate our mood on work & we feel sensation of weariness.
 This depends on the changes in the internal & physiological aspects of the body.